 Once you’ve allowed the Guinness to rest for a couple of minutes, you can top off the glass with more beer.
 It is important to wait the full two minutes to allow the head time to finish building.
 Otherwise you will end up over pouring when you top off the glass.

-What’s the Deal with the Special Guinness Tap?
+What’s the Deal with the Special Guinness Faucet?

-If you’ve ever poured a Guinness before, then one of the first things you may have noticed is the special tap used to dispense the beer.
-It is important that you never use a regular tap to pour Guinness.
-Because Guinness relies on the specially formulated nitrogen carbon dioxide ratio, the tap plays an intro goal role in pouring the perfect Guinness.
-Each tap contains a five disc restrictor plate which compresses the liquid as it passes through it, creating tiny little nitrogen bubbles which help created the creamy foam head Guinness is famous for.
+If you’ve ever poured a Guinness before, then one of the first things you may have noticed is the special faucet that is used to dispense the beer.
+It is important that you never use a standard beer faucet to pour Guinness.
+This is because Guinness relies on the specially formulated nitrogen carbon dioxide ratio, and the faucet plays a very important role in pouring the perfect Guinness.
+In fact, this unique type of beer faucet contains a five disc restrictor plate which compresses the liquid as it passes through it, creating tiny little nitrogen bubbles which help created the creamy foam head Guinness is famous for.

 What About Special Mixed Guinness Beers?